mmwilmes/MLB_gatech/README.md

 - Tube 1 is isotype control
 - tube 8 unstained
 - five protein markers per tube
-- forward scatter (FSC) and side scatter (SSC), reflecting cell size and granularity
+- forward scatter (FSC) and side scatter (SSC), SS is a rough indicator of cellular granularity, membrane complexity, number of organelles, etc. and FS is roughly proportional to cell size.

 ![targeted protein per tube and channel](./markercombi.png =400x)

 - measurement by flow cytometry
 - channel 3 identical in each blood sample (CD45)